biuti/SimBrief2Zibo/README.md

 # SimBrief2Zibo for X-Plane 12
-Fetch latest user OFP Data from SimBrief and creates the file ZIBO B737-800 modified requires for the UPLINK and CO ROUTE features.
+Fetch latest user OFP Data from SimBrief and creates the file ZIBO B737-800 modified and LevelUp B737NG Series require for the UPLINK and CO ROUTE features.

 ## Features
 - Creates the _b738x.xml_ file needed for Zibo ver.5.6+ UPLINK feature from latest SimBrief OFP